 QIP Category: Access & Flow – Efficient

-Do our patients feel they can access urgent care on the same or next day?
+65% of our patients said yes when asked if they could access urgent care on the same or next day.

 Current Performance: 65%